EvanQuan/qvim/README.md

 #### Plugins are not installed

 [vim-plug](https://github.com/junegunn/vim-plug) manages the installation of all the plugins.
 Open Vim and execute `:PlugInstall`.
+Close and restart Vim.

 #### Vimrc is not detected
 For Vim versions 7.4 (or late versions of 7.3) onwards, Vim automatically